The Meilisearch sink indexes documents into a Meilisearch index, using the Meilisearch JSON API.

 Routing

-The Meilisearch sink supports dynamic routing of the index_name with routing functions.
+The Meilisearch sink supports dynamic routing of the action and index_name with routing functions.

 def route(action, record, changes, metadata) do